DrunkedOwl/DrunkedOwl/README.md

 - 👋 Hi, I’m @DrunkedOwl
-- I’m interested in stealing your code 👀
+- I’m interested in sharing and researching code for various purposes 👀
-- 🌱 I’m currently learning how to code in c
+- 🌱 I’m currently learning how to code WEB, and already know and have some experience in java, c, js, python, html, php and css
 - 📫 How to reach me.
-idk, just send a dm
+idk, just send a dm.

 <!---
 DrunkedOwl/DrunkedOwl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.